Aitor-CS/Bjorn/README.md

 <img src="https://emojis.slackmojis.com/emojis/images/1643514155/1155/pokeball.gif?1643514155">** APPLYING THE MOD **

-When you are connected by ssh, (I recommend Filezilla) you must overwrite the display.py file in the root path /Bjorn The static and status folders to /Bjorn/resources/images and
+When you are connected by ssh, (I recommend Filezilla) you must overwrite the display.py file in the root path /Bjorn</p>
+The static and status folders to /Bjorn/resources/images </p>
+and</p>
-The Viking.TTF file in the path /Bjorn/resources/fonts
+The Viking.TTF file in the path /Bjorn/resources/fonts</p>

 <img src="http://imgfz.com/i/6XvjSI3.png" alt="pokebjorn-ssh" width="300">

-Rebbot the Pokejorn
+Rebbot the Pokejorn</p>

 **Hmm, You still need help ?**
 For **detailed information** about **troubleshooting** go to [Troubleshooting](TROUBLESHOOTING.md)